Cycling the Pyrenees: 5 climbs we think you should ride

 Post last updated:

 Like anything, coming up with a list like this will invariably leave out things that others will expect to be there.
-For the purpose of this list, we tried to pick climbs with a key feature that is unique to them.
-We have also chosen only climbs within the Haute Pyrenees region so they could be accessed in a single holiday.
+For the purpose of this list, I tried to pick climbs with a key feature that is unique to them.
+I have also chosen only climbs within the Haute Pyrenees region so they could be accessed in a single holiday.
 The Pyrenees stretches over 400km from the Atlantic to the Mediterranean and there is no point choosing climbs at opposite ends from a logistics viewpoint.

 Luz Ardiden